mayorD19/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13-A script that prints a number in 2 decimal places.
 14-A script that converts to decimal to hexadecimal.
-15-A script that encodes and decodes text using the rot13 encryption.Assume ASCI
+15-A script that encodes and decodes text using the rot13 encryption.Assume ASCI 16-A  script that prints every other line from the input, starting with the first line